Parking permits are required Monday through Sunday at all times.

 Yes, semester and annual parking permits for students and staff are valid at IVC, Saddleback College and ATEP.
 However, daily permits, volunteer permits and temporary/visitor permits are only valid at the campus where they were issued.

 No. There is no grace period at IVC.
 Parking permits are required Monday through Sunday at all times.
 Parking regulations and state laws are enforced 24 hours a day, 7 days a week.

-It is common for students to temporarily change vehicles and, as a result, forget their parking permit.
-If this happens to you, stop by the Campus Police Department during normal business hours and we can issue a temporary parking permit at no cost to you.
+It is common for students to temporarily change vehicles.
+For information on how to update the vehicle you are using visit the Parking at IVC page.
+If you are unable to update your vehicle information stop by the Campus Police Department during normal business hours and we can assist you.
 If our office is not open or you are unable to get to our office, stop by one of the Daily Parking Permit Machines and buy a daily permit.

 Yes, California Education Code 67301 requires disabled students, as well as those who transport disabled students, buy a parking permit for the college they attend.
 Student with a parking permit and disabled placard displayed are able to park in parking spaces designated for staff in addition to student and disabled parking spaces.

 Yes.
 Also please be aware that motorcycles are restricted to parking within designated spaces in lots 2, 8 and 10.

 You MUST do one of the following within 21 days of receiving the citation:

 - Pay the citation online, by mail, or in person at Campus Police in CP 100.

 - Contest the citation if you believe it was issued in error.
 You can do this by filing an Initial Administrative Review ONLINE or at CP 100.
 This appeal process is in accordance with the California Vehicle Code, section 40215.